 Exercising your dog is not only a healthy habit but it also helps stop undesirable behaviors in dogs.
-For instance, a dog that is digging up your garden as a result of pent up energy needs a lot of exercises.
+For instance, a dog that is digging up your garden as a result of pent up energy needs a lot of exercise.
 However, before you can be able to determine that, you will have to study your dog’s energy levels.
 Puppies will not have the same energy as adult dogs.
 In addition, once you feed your dog and leave the house, you leave him with so much energy and yet so less to do.
 Digging can be a way for him to release extra energy.

 Therefore, it is important to exercise your dog, especially prior to leaving the house.
 You may consider making the morning walks longer.
-This will leave your dog exhausted and excited from the exposure to the outside world and thus stop him from digging up your plants.

 In addition, you can play games that will stimulate him both physically and mentally at home.
 You may not be able to walk him every day but ensure that you play with him.
 Dogs are used to roaming in the wild but we leave them in the house, same environment which can also turn out to be boring.
 Exercising your dog will help you alleviate most of your dog’s undesirable habits.